metabrainz/bookbrainz-site/README.md

     npm install -g gulp

+If you prefer not installing packages globally, you can skip this step and use `node_modules/.bin/gulp` instead of `gulp` in the later steps.

 You also need to install [redis](http://redis.io/) either locally or have a machine running it available.

 Configuration